 Unfortunately, criminals have found a way to compromise this winning scenario.
 Peter R. Maeder, co-founder of the Loyalty Fraud Prevention Association, tells PYMNTS.com about how consumers and the retailers don’t see accrued rewards points as currency.
-The accumulated points lack any kind of fraud protection and are at particular risk for digital fraud.
+The accumulated points lack any kind of Guaranteed Fraud Protection and are at particular risk for digital fraud.
 Fraudsters find easy ways to steal both retailers and consumers.

 Since this type of fraud is so common and yet still hard to fight, we’re here to help with an overview of the problem plus steps retail leaders can take to reduce their losses from loyalty and rewards program losses — from reduced sales and diminished customer satisfaction.

 - Almost 70% of customers choose retailers based on their loyalty and reward programs.

 - Loyalty and rewards accounts are a high-value cash item, worth $48 billion in the U.S. alone.

 - 81% of consumers understand that a cash value is associated with loyalty and rewards points, but do not see themselves as victim of fraudulent activity when scammers steal these assets.